phpway/pubsubwp/README.md

 $event = $pubsub->publish('topic.foo', $initialEventData);
 ```

-Event's initial data can be specified in second optional parameter.
+Event's initial data can be specified in the second optional parameter.
 Each subscribed
 callback will receive this event object in the (only) parameter.

 ```php